-Orlando Mediation Lawyer
+Orlando Divorce Mediation Lawyer

-Divorce Mediation in Florida
+Divorce Mediation Near You

 Mediation is a way for divorcing couples to talk about their issues and concerns with the help of another person who is objective and impartial.
 A mediator does not make any judgment about who is right or wrong in a dispute, nor will a mediator tell you how to resolve your issues.
 In mediation, you and your soon-to-be-former spouse can try to find solutions that make sense to both of you and that you will both feel good about once your divorce is final.
 Florida courts are very supportive of mediation and encourage divorcing couples to use mediation whenever possible.
 In fact, the Florida courts expound the following benefits of mediation: